ykaylani/najm.dot/README.md

 ## Technical Details

-- The Integrator used in this simulation is Symplectic (Semi-Implicit) Euler, with a choice of Velocity Verlet (recommended).
 - The Barnes-Hut Algorithm plays a role in making the simulation more performant by making the physics calculations O(n log n) instead of O(n²).
 - Double Precision was used instead of float because of Small Precision errors accumulating over time, causing a big error.
 Double Precision also has a bigger range for massive force (10<sup>-324</sup> to 10<sup>308</sup>) while float has 10<sup>-38</sup> to 10<sup>38</sup>